macsleep/odometer/docs/Testing.md

 <img src="images/power_starts_failing.jpeg" width="200">

 The two pictures below show the signal processing used to count the half waves.
-The first image shows the signal at the gate of the transistor after being rectified by the diode.
-And the second one shows the clean, inverted signal at the drain/input into timer/counter 0.
+The first image shows the signal after being rectified by the diode.
+And the second one shows the signal at the gate (channel 1) and drain (channel 2) of the transistor.
+You can see the **C**urrent **R**egulating **D**iode (CRD) pinching off the excess voltage at around 6 Volts.
+Channel 2 shows the cleaned, voltage adjusted, inverted signal feed into timer/counter 0.

 <img src="images/signal_half_waves.jpeg" width="200">